Step inside the data.

 - 5

 One artifact you can save, share, or file.
-With every thinker's voice on it — including the one who disagreed.
-Cryptographically timestamped so the record can't be quietly rewritten later.
+With every thinker's voice on it, including the one who disagreed.
+Timestamped when the Council decides, signed by you, and kept in your own files.

 How to read this map